Controlling Many-Body Quantum Chaos: Bose-Hubbard systems: Introduction

 that led to the introduction of two methods of \textit{optimal coherent quantum targeting}.
 The first technique follows the local stability analysis and counteracts from time to time the inevitable spreading of the density~\cite{Tomsovic23}.
 The second technique is best conceived of as a form of quantum simulation~\cite{Johnson14} in which a quite different Hamiltonian simulates the heteroclinic evolution in a stable way~\cite{Tomsovic23b}.
 In this work, the second technique is being applied to an important, experimentally realizable many-body system, i.e., the Bose-Hubbard model~\cite{Gersch63, Jaksch98}.

-Quantum control techniques comprise a large longstanding research field with much of the early work prompted by the dream of controlling chemical reactions~\cite{Tannor85, Brumer86, Judson92, Warren93, Peirce88, Kosloff89}.
+Quantum control techniques comprise a large longstanding research field with much of the early work prompted by the dream of controlling chemical reactions~\cite{Tannor85, Brumer86, Judson92, Warren93, Peirce88, Kosloff89}, which more recently have been applied to many-body systems~\cite{Doria11,Frank16}.
 A survey~\cite{Dong10} and an overview of optimal control theory~\cite{James21} provide more information on this larger field.
 On the whole, this field is not directly aimed at the challenge posed by quantum chaos, where exponential instability is converted from hindrance to resource.
-There are a few works however~\cite{Tomsovic97, Gong05, Gruebele07, Bitter17, Vanhaele21, Vanhaele22, Madronero06}, but none address general approaches to optimal coherent targeting in quantum chaotic many-body systems.
+Nevertheless, there are a few works~\cite{Tomsovic97, Gong05, Gruebele07, Bitter17, Vanhaele21, Vanhaele22, Madronero06}, but none address general approaches to optimal coherent targeting in quantum chaotic many-body systems.

 As alluded to before, a quantum targeting in an isolated many-body dynamical system may offer some important capabilities.
 A fully chaotic dynamics eventually visits all possible states of a system independent of starting point, hence there is the possibility of placing a system in an otherwise quite unusual or difficult-to-access state.
 In a space of enormous volume as a many-body system would possess, in most cases it would take an exceedingly long time to arrive at a desired state through an ergodic wandering, however, heteroclinic motion provides those rare, most rapid paths from particular starting to final states, thus providing a tremendously accelerated route to a desired state.